 - The interaction of biological, psychological and social factors with health-promoting and illness-preventing behaviors

-The online MS in general psychology does not require the completion of a thesis.
-Instead, students are required to complete the Professional Capstone.
-This allows students to explore and present their original research ideas.
-Through occupational research, students build a roadmap for their future career or continued academic pursuits.
+The online MS in Psychology with a general psychology emphasis does not require the completion of a thesis.
+Instead, you are required to complete the Professional Capstone.
+This course allows you to explore and present your original research ideas.
+Through this occupational research, you will have the opportunity to build a roadmap for your future career or continued academic pursuits.

-An understanding of how people think and why they behave the way they do can be valuable in any field or industry.
+An understanding of how people think and why they behave the way they do can be valuable in many fields or industries.
 Knowledge of general psychology can support meaningful interactions with colleagues, clients and family members, and it may also encourage personal growth.
-Graduates who wish to work in the behavioral and mental health field have many options available to pursue.
-They may apply for positions at the following types of organizations:
+As a graduate of the Master of Science in Psychology with a general psychology emphasis program, you may wish to work in the behavioral and mental health field, which has a variety of options available for you to pursue.
+You may apply for positions at the following types of organizations: